KhalilAr42/KhalilAr42/README.md

 Hey!
 I'm Khalil a laureate of master Intelligent Processing Systems.

-I'm currently self-learning Java through books and online courses in order to pursue a career in back-end development.
+I'm currently learning Java through books and online courses in order to pursue a career in back-end development.

 I also like to write in my personal blog : khalilar.com, I also document my learning process at https://khalilar.com/my-journey/.